Ukraine presses on with counteroffensive; Russia uses drones

 Ukrainian President Volodymyr Zelenskyy announced Sunday that his forces now control Lyman: “As of 12:30 p.m.
 (0930 GMT) Lyman is cleared fully.
 Thank you to our militaries, our warriors,” he said in a video address.

-Russia’s military didn’t comment on the situation in Lyman on Sunday, after announcing Saturday that it was withdrawing its forces there to more favorable positions.
+Russia’s military didn’t comment on Lyman on Sunday, after announcing Saturday that it was withdrawing its forces there to more favorable positions.

 The British military described the recapture of Lyman as a “significant political setback” for Moscow.
 Taking the city paves the way for Ukrainian troops to potentially push farther into Russian-occupied territory.